aahamlin/aahamlin.github.io/_posts/2021-07-16-surviving-coding-interviews.md

 If your evaluation is in person, memorize the steps, write them in your notebook, and read it as many times as you can before and in-between the interview stages.
 If you're doing a video interview, write them on a 3x5" note card and tape it to your monitor.

-Basically, apply [TDD](https://martinfowler.com/bliki/TestDrivenDevelopment.html) to the coding exercise.
-Identify the goal, write a failing test, write code to make the test pass, and improve the code as you go along, repeat until the problem is done.
+Basically, what I am suggesting here is that you apply [TDD](https://martinfowler.com/bliki/TestDrivenDevelopment.html) to the coding exercise.
+Identify the goal, write a failing test, write code to make the test pass, and improve the code as you go along, repeat until the problem is done. **When your anxiety peeks** again, and you lose your train of thought, **breathe**, look at your notes, and **reset your focus on the next step!**

 > If the interviewer says, "You don't need to write tests for this", consider politely saying, "Thank you for your time.
 I don't think this is the opportunity for me.
 Good luck filling your role."

-When your anxiety peeks again, breathe, look at your notes, and reset your focus on the next immediate step!
+## Practice the steps before the interview

-What might this look like?
-You probably won't have access to your favorite testing library and won't have time to setup a whole environment, the point is to produce the correct answer within a limited time frame.
-You can create an ad-hoc test environment by using the language's `assert` function.
+What might this test-driven approach look like in an interview situation?
+You probably won't have access to your favorite testing library, nor will you have time to setup an ideal environment; the point of the interview is to produce the correct answer within a limited time frame.
+However, you can create an ad-hoc test environment by using some of the language's features, such as the `assert` function.

-I recommend practicing this with some common programming algorithms in the language you will be using in the interview.
-Remind yourself of the steps throughout your practice:
+Practice using whatever ad-hoc test framework you come up with on some common programming algorithms in the language you will be using in the interview.
+This way you can design the simplest test approach and get some experience with it.
+Does it print an error that is easily understandable?
+Can you quickly compare the `expected` and `actual` output?Remind yourself of the steps throughout your practice:

 1. Explain your approach